BIRD OF THE WEEK: THE PURPLE MARTIN

 Females juveniles look like adults but without the blue glaze on the back.
 Juvenile males are similar to females, except they have patches of black feathers on their chests.

-WHAT PURPLE MARTINS EAT
+WHAT PURPLE MARTINS EAT (AND HOW THEY HELP HUMANS)

 They eat mainly during the day and are known to eat dragonflies, cicadas, grasshoppers, katydids, moths, butterflies, dragonflies, damselflies, wasps, beetles, stink bugs, termites, mayflies, bees, midges, horse flies - and even fire ants.